 (Please click links for more details)

-- Howl Night.
-Enjoy an evening around the campfire with snacks and drinks, participate in an in-depth discussion on wolves (exact topic varies), and hopefully get to hear our pack howl!
+Howl Night & Camping with the Wolves.
+During our Howl Night events, guests will enjoy an evening around the campfire with snacks and drinks, participate in an in-depth discussion on wolves (exact topic varies), and hopefully get to hear our pack howl!
+For an extended experience, join us for a Camp-Out and spend the night at the Sanctuary beneath the stars.

 Important Notes and Rules

 - An appointment is required in order to visit — please don’t show up unannounced!
-Sanctuary Tours and Howl Nights can be booked via our online booking page here.
-To book VIP Tours or Scout programs, see the instructions on the pages for those tours.
+Sanctuary Tours, VIPs, and Howl Nights/Camp-Outs can be booked via our online booking page here.
+To book Scout programs, see the instructions on the pages for those tours.

 - If you know in advance that you will be unable to make your appointment, please let us know so that we may book other visitors for that time.
 To cancel your booking, send us an email.